 If you are a self published author, as I will be for this series, this is where you have to really knuckle down; learn some new skills and start making a whole range of marketing decisions.
 This is also a quiet time, you’re doing this bit on your own.
 Happily, there are some fabulous tools out there to use and if you aren’t good at this stage you can go back to the village for help.
-I recommend Reedsy, lots of publishing professionals out there to help you with formatting.
+I recommend Reedsy, its a marketplace full of publishing professionals out there to help you with formatting, and anything else book related.

 The first question.
-What formats to make this available in?
+What formats to make this book available in?

 Digital: An e-book is, straight out the gate, the first option.
 It’s the cheapest and easiest to construct and distribute.